Unstructured-IO/unstructured/docs/source/apis/aws_marketplace.rst

    - Use the default ``Unstructured API`` template and software version.
    - Select the ``Region``

-     - *Note: select the same region where you set up the VPC in Part 1.*
+     - *Note: It is important to select the same region where you set up the VPC in Part 1.*
    - Click ``Continue to Launch`` button.
    - Select ``Launch CloudFormation`` from Choose Action dropdown menu.
    - Click ``Launch`` button.